Seeing Me in the World

 To bring your youth group or Coming of Age class to the UU Urban Ministry for a day of learning, reflection, service, and more, contact Marvin Venay, Director of Congregational and Volunteer Engagement, at firstname.lastname@example.org or 617-318-6010 extension 214.

-Urban Social Justice Journeys is made possible with support from the Unitarian Sunday School Society.
+Seeing Me in the World has been made possible with support from the Unitarian Sunday School Society.